pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 955 Continue Learning About Object-Oriented

+These days I learn a lot of things about object-oriented, continue reading my book and practicing.

 ##### Day 954 Understanding OOD

 The object-oriented design it's hard, think how the classes must be relationships don't easy task.